 Delgado, a doctoral student in the Design and Planning Program in CAP, reached out to the city’s office of Community Planning and Development last winter when she saw the project posted online.
 Her initial suggestion was for city officials to critique a few student-created renderings.
 “From that meeting they said, ‘Well, actually we have $10,000 budgeted (for the entryways) and we’d love for your students to design and build something,’” Delgado said.

-With a tight deadline approaching – the park opened June 15, with Denver Mayor Michael Hancock and other dignitaries in attendance (photo at top) – Delgado wondered how she and her students would be able to get all the work done in time.
+With a tight deadline approaching – the park debuted June 15, with Denver Mayor Michael Hancock and other dignitaries in attendance (photo at top), and remained open through late August – Delgado wondered how she and her students would be able to get all the work done in time.
 The solution was a CAP-Inworks cross-listed Maymester course that literally put students in hardhats out on the street.
 Students in Wittig’s spring 3D Design Prototyping class came up with the concept design– the square-shaped gateways – for the project.
 In fact, the city changed the project name to “The Square” based on the students’ concept.

 Hampton said Design Build students are usually limited to creating small-sized models in the studio.
 “To walk through this design on this scale is something we’re not used to – it’s exciting,” she said.
 “It’s a design project with real-world constraints that we’ve had to adjust to, like the curve of the street.”

 In spring, CAP and Inworks students met several times with city representatives to explain their idea and receive feedback.
 The designs were nearly ready when the Maymester Design Build class started on May 15.